 Filing a Personal Injury Claim After a Spinal Cord Injury

 Spinal cord injuries could be caused by traumatic events like car accidents, slips and falls, or medical malpractice.
 They could also be caused by a non-traumatic event, like an infection or disease.
-To be able to seek compensation for a spinal cord injury, you would have to show that someone else’s actions or inaction caused your injury.
+To be able to seek compensation for a spinal cord injury in Phoenix, AZ, you would have to show that someone else’s actions or inaction caused your injury.

 Demanding Fair Compensation for a Spinal Cord Injury